dbrennand/PS2Alert.me/README.md

 The process of subscribing to push notifications is as follows:

 1. A [Service Worker](frontend/sw.js) is registered in the browser.
+The Service Worker is responsible for:

+    - Saving subscription data in the browser (more on this below).

-The Service Worker is responsible for handling incoming push notifications from a push service.
+    - Handling incoming push notifications from a push service.
 Each browser has its own push service.

 2. The chosen server(s) are retrieved and a [subscription](https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription) is created.
 The subscription contains an endpoint and encryption keys for sending a push notification securely.

+3. The subscription data is saved in the browser using IndexedDB to handle future subscription updates.
+Details on this can be found in [#3](https://github.com/dbrennand/PS2Alert.me/issues/3#issuecomment-1048830172).

-3. The chosen server(s) and subscription data are then sent to PS2Alert.me in JSON format (see example below):
+4. The chosen server(s) and subscription data are then sent to PS2Alert.me in JSON format (see example below):

     ```
     {